 Reasons to Protect New Trees from Deer

 Deer have their preferences for nibbling, but young bark is especially appealing due to its flavor and tenderness.
-The worst damage is done from males who rub their antlers against the bark to remove the velvet.
-Deer also paw at the soil and unearth roots, damage the base of the small tree and can even unearth newly planted trees.
+The worst damage is done by males who rub their antlers against the bark to remove the velvet.
+Deer also paw at the soil and unearth roots, damage the base of the small tree, and can even unearth newly planted trees.